AMR and AGV: What’s the difference?

 Flexibility: scalability vs. fixed system

 Thanks to their autonomy, AMRs are much more flexible than AGVs, which travel on fixed paths.
-The paths and fleet size of AGVs are difficult to change without additional construction.
+The paths and fleet size of AGVs are difficult to change without additional construction and can only be adjusted by the supplier, which means more costs and time spent making adjustments.

 AMRs, on the other hand, adapt their routes and processes using intelligent software.
+Changes to the warehouse layout can be accounted for in minutes using drag and drop.
 The fleet size can also be changed as required, such as to cover peaks or react to changes in the market.

 The travel paths, processes and fleet size of AMRs can be adapted in a short amount of time.

-The tasks carried out and paths taken by AGVs are very simple and straightforward.
+The tasks carried out and paths taken by AGVs are simple and straightforward.
 Transports are always carried out the same way, travel paths don’t change and the vehicle stops if an obstacle is in the way.
-These factors means that AGVs are very predictable; their actions are plannable.
+So routes must be clear of obstacles at all times.
+These factors mean that AGVs are very predictable and their actions plannable.
 They are punctual and highly efficient in performing their transport tasks.

 Applications: flexibility of both systems